Table of Contents

 - When you choose your model, the application will take you to a tutorial screen where you will be asked to plug the TP-Link into a plug.

-- By tapping the next button, the application will take you to the second stage, which will prompt you to examine the TP-Link Wi-Fi lighting.
+- By tapping the next button, the application will take you to the second stage, prompt you to examine the TP-Link Wi-Fi lighting.

 - By clicking next, the Kasa application will begin the pairing procedure, which will link your smart plug to the network.